The Happiness of Blond People

 In the light of the recent backlash against multiculturalism and the influx of millions of Muslims into Europe from the east, this powerful and personal essay uses the lived experience of immigrants to examine this most hotly debated subject.

-Elif Shafak is an award-winning British Turkish novelist, whose work has been translated into fifty-six languages.
-The author of nineteen books, twelve of which are novels, she is a bestselling author in many countries around the world.
-Shafak's last novel, The Island of Missing Trees, was a top ten Sunday Times bestseller, and was shortlisted for the Costa Novel Award and the Women's Prize for Fiction.
-Her novel 10 Minutes 38 Seconds in This Strange World was shortlisted for the Booker Prize and the RSL Ondaatje Prize.
+Elif Shafak is an award-winning British Turkish novelist, whose work has been translated into fifty-eight languages.
+The author of twenty books, thirteen of which are novels, she is a bestselling author in many countries around the world.
+Shafak’s novel 10 Minutes 38 Seconds in this Strange World was shortlisted for the Booker Prize and the RSL Ondaatje Prize.
+The Island of Missing Trees was a Sunday Times bestseller, and was shortlisted for the Costa Novel Award and the Women’s Prize for Fiction.
+There are Rivers in the Sky, which won an Edward Stanford Award for Fiction, is her latest novel.